Andre Evons with Evelyn "Champagne" King

 Fast forward to the mid 80s and Andre put together another group which was called Sashay.
 It featured a trio of singers including Kathy and Lynn along with a singer named Susan.
 Some unreleased tracks culled from the sessions include “Sugar Stop” and the Prince-esque “I Got A Rush For You.”
 The group was on the verge of signing with Arista Records but the deal fell through at the last minute due to unfair terms.

 The tracks “Where Love Lives” and “Party Like It’s 2001” were both written in the late 80s but the versions on this album were recorded in 1994.
 The track “Party Like It’s 2001” is about partying for the future.
-Both tracks feature lead vocals by Deleasha O’Neal.
+Background vocals on both tracks provided by Deleasha O’Neal.

 It wasn’t until years later in 2003 that rare disco record collectors discovered the Evans Pyramid 12”.
 Since then the records and the man himself have been highly sought after.
 Andre is still living in Boston and making music in the studio on a regular basis.